 I believe our work on inclusion, along with our policies and practices, keeps us faced in the right direction to help our company evolve in this important regard — and enables us to deliver better outcomes for our customers, shareholders and the world.

-Steve Luczo is Chairman and CEO of Seagate Technology
+Steve Luczo is Executive Chairman of Seagate Technology